This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Hong Kong.

 Transfers are commonly effected by way of share transfer as well as asset transfer in Hong Kong.
-Share transfer is becoming more and more common, as the the stamp duty payable on the sale and purchase of shares, is currently equivalent to 0.2% of the higher of the consideration and the fair market value of the shares being transferred.
+Share transfer is becoming more and more common, as the stamp duty payable on the sale and purchase of shares is currently equivalent to 0.2% of the higher of the consideration and the fair market value of the shares being transferred.

 On the sale of interests in land does the benefit of any occupational leases and income automatically transfer?

-If the property transaction is effected by a share transfer and not an asset transfer, there is no change of registered owner holding the property and the benefit of any occupational leases and income remain the same.
+If the property transaction is effected by a share transfer and not an asset transfer, there is no change of registered owner holding the property and the benefit of any occupational leases and income remains the same.